‘Adaptability is the simple secret of survival.’ – Jessica Hagedorn.

 This stage is the most vital step in adaptive software development.
 Consider it the ‘coding’ of the entire process.
 To find success through this methodology, you can perform the following actions:

 Your main intention should be to deliver working software at the end of every iteration.
-For the best results, you can involve the target user in your adaptive software development process.
+For the best results, you can involve the target user in your adaptive software development process and benefit from this new project management approach.

 Step 5: Prioritize Continuous Improvement